-Transition Howard County is part of the international Transition movement that is focused on making communities more resilient.
-We look at all aspects of local sustainability.
+Transition Howard County is part of the international Transition movement that is focused on building better communities.
+We look at all aspects of local sustainability and resilience.
 Click on the links in the navigation bar on the left to learn more about what we are doing in those areas and how you can be part of the solution.
-Learn more about Transition Howard County and check out the Infographic on Transition.
+Learn more about Transition Howard County, including easy ways to live more sustainably, and check out the Infographic on Transition.

 We will be having a Skill Sharing event in Columbia in partnership with the Time Bank on March 25 from 1 - 3pm.